Political positions of Joe Biden: UK and Ireland

 According to European diplomats and trade experts, a Biden presidency would likely lead to a boost in the U.S.-British "special relationship"; repair alliances broken during the Trump administration; and enhance the likelihood of a trans-Atlantic trade agreement.
 Biden is a staunch supporter of the European Union (EU).

-Biden's victory in the 2020 presidential election, while welcomed by most Irish unionists and nationalists alike, caused consternation among some in the unionist community due to comments made in the past indicating apparent sympathies to Irish republicanism.
+Biden's victory in the 2020 presidential election caused consternation among some in the unionist community due to comments made in the past indicating apparent sympathies to Irish republicanism.
 DUP representatives in particular criticized a joking comments made by Vice-President Biden on St Patrick's Day 2015 to the Irish Taoiseach Enda Kenny; "anyone wearing orange is not welcome in here".
 The color orange in Northern Ireland and the Republic of Ireland is associated with the Orange Order and Protestantism more generally.

 Regarding Brexit, Biden in 2020 warned the British government not to jeopardize peace in Northern Ireland by negating the rules and regulations of the 1998 Good Friday Agreement, and has said that "Any trade deal between the US and UK must be contingent upon respect for the agreement and preventing the return of a hard border" between Northern Ireland and the Republic of Ireland.
-Speaking in 2020, former U.S. Ambassador to the EU Anthony L. Gardner said that "Joe Biden believes that the triangle of relationships, US-UK, UK-EU, US and EU, all have to work together, and you will see statements to that effect."
+Speaking in 2020, former U.S. ambassador to the EU Anthony L. Gardner said that "Joe Biden believes that the triangle of relationships, US–UK, UK–EU, US and EU, all have to work together, and you will see statements to that effect."